 Anyone with a little DIY experience can fix most toilets.
-Common components that break on them are the float mechanism or the flush handles.
+The float mechanism or the flush handles are standard components that break on them.
 In most cases, all you’ll need to do is watch a quick YouTube video.

 Can a cracked toilet be repaired?

 It’s not uncommon for a toilet bowl or tank to get a hairline crack.
-These cracks typically don’t result in leaks as long as they are sealed quickly with an appropriate epoxy sealer.
-If several cracks are starting, it may be time to replace the toilet—or the tank if the cracks are in the tank of a 2-piece toilet.
+These cracks typically don’t result in leaks if they are sealed quickly with an appropriate epoxy sealer.
+If several cracks are starting, it may be time to replace the toilet or the tank if the cracks are in the tank of a 2-piece toilet.

 The American Standard pressure-assisted toilet still offers the best overall value regarding price, efficiency, and reliability.
-However, Toto’s 2-piece toilet is still a solid contender as the second pick and provides a significant amount of savings compared to the alternative.
+However, Toto’s 2-piece toilet is still a solid contender as the second pick and provides significant savings compared to the alternative.